CiscoDevNet/api-insights-openapi-rulesets/docs/doc-completeness.md

 # Documentation Completeness Ruleset

-To be considered complete in terms of API definition and documentation, an OpenAPI Specification (OAS) document must meet these requirements:
+The Documentation Completeness Ruleset consists of 2 domains:

-- API definition completeness (paths, schemas, response status and error codes):
+- [API definition completeness](#api-definition-completeness) (paths, schemas, response status and error codes):
   - Must be a well-formed JSON or YAML document
   - Must have an OAS version
   - Must be a well-formed OpenAPI document